+For illustrative purposes, we drew these quadrants based on median values of HFA and heritability among sites.
+Patterns loosely correspond to known focuses of regional breeding programs.
+For example, only the Nueva Granada race had a good breeding site in the northeast, which is where Nueva Granada kidney beans have largely been bred (Vandemark et al, 2014).
+Likewise, good Durango breeding sites are clustered in the arid western United States, which has also been the location of most Durango pinto bean breeding (Vandemark et al, 2014).
+To aid the selection of breeding sites, “high” values of these metrics should be determined by the goals, germplasm, and resources of each project.

 Given the different evolutionary histories of both genepools pre- and post-domestication, we expected distinct responses to selection in the Andean and Middle American entries over the course of the CDBN.
 The low-yielding, low genetic diversity Nueva Granada entries from the Andean genepool experienced modest improvements in yield across the study period and showed little evidence of local adaptation to specific regions within North America.
-Nonetheless, there was strong evidence for increasing adaptation at a continental scale, in that yield heritability increased in this race over the 35-year study period.
+Nonetheless, there was strong evidence for increasing adaptation at a continental scale, in that yield and yield heritability increased in this race over the 35-year study period.
 These increases in yield heritability over time occurred without an increase in HFA.
 We thus suggest that Andean CDBN entries still lack genetic variation conferring adaptation to North American growing conditions.
 If this is true, then further introgression from the Middle American genepool or from other species may offer opportunities for continued yield improvement and local adaptation in this genepool.
 Alternatively, Andean entries also require distinct management strategies and more inputs to maximize their yields; many CDBN locations may have managed for Middle American entries rather than Andean entries, which would limit our ability to detect an HFA in Andean material.